Zanj: History

-The Zanj traded with Arabs and Indians, but according to some sources, only locally, since they possessed no ocean-going ships.
-According to other sources, the heavily Bantu Swahili peoples already had seafaring vessels with sailors and merchants trading with Arabia and Persia, and as far east as India and China.
-However, Zanj refers more to the state of religion than color or origin.
-The Swahili, a non-contemporary ethnonym, included both Zanj, non-believers, and the Umma, Islamic community.
+The Zanj traded with Persians, Arabs, and Indians, but according to some sources, only locally, since they possessed no ocean-going ships.

+The settlements in Zanzibar identified them as economically part of the cosmopolitan culture of the Indian Ocean Basin with trade links as far as Arabia, Persia, and as far east as India and China.

+The main source of Zanj slaves was likely the frontier between Eastern Cushitic language speakers and Bantu language speakers, where warlike Somali pastoralists were expanding southwards and subjecting the scattered colonies of Bantu agriculturalists.

-Since Arab and Persian identity is patrilineal, elite Swahili claimed, often fictionalized, prestigious Asian genealogy.
-Modern misconceptions of cultural fusion or Asian origins developed from the tendency of wealthy Swahili to claim Asian origins and the disproportionate 19th century importation of Omani elements to Zanzibari and Swahili society.
+Since Arab and Persian identity is patrilineal, elite Swahili claimed, often correctly, prestigious Persian genealogy.
+Modern conceptions of cultural fusion or Persian origins developed from the tendency of wealthy Swahili to claim Persian patrilineal origins (which has been supported by DNA studies) and the disproportionate 19th-century importation of Omani elements to Zanzibari and Swahili society.
 Standard Swahili is the Zanzibari dialect and thus includes far more Arabic loanwords than the other, older Swahili dialects.

-Prominent settlements of the Zanj coast included Malindi, Gedi, and Mombasa.
+Prominent settlements of the Zanj coast included Kilwa, Kunduchi, Mbuamaji, Tongoni, Kimbiji, Kaole, Malindi, Gedi, and Mombasa.
 By the late medieval period, the area included at least 37 substantial Swahili trading towns, many of them quite wealthy.

-While the urban ruling and commercial classes of these Swahili settlements included some Arab and Persian immigrants, the vast majority were African Muslims.
-Origins from Persia or Arabia should be taken literally.
+The urban ruling and commercial classes of these Swahili settlements included male Arab, Persian, and Indian immigrants.
+However, Islamic culture prized familial origins from Persia or Arabia; consequently claims of Middle Eastern descent may be untrustworthy for modern genealogical research.

+The richest and most powerful slave trader in all of recorded history is Tippu Tip, a man born in Zanzibar with mixed Bantu and Omani ancestry.

-The Zanj were for centuries shipped as slaves by Arab traders to all the countries bordering the Indian Ocean.
-The Umayyad and Abbasid caliphs recruited many Zanj slaves as soldiers and, as early as 696 AD, we learn of slave revolts of the Zanj against their Arab masters in Iraq (see below).
+The Zanj were for centuries shipped as slaves by slave and ivory traders to all the countries bordering the Indian Ocean in the Indian Ocean slave trade.
+The Umayyad and Abbasid caliphs recruited many Zanj slaves as soldiers and, as early as 696 AD, we learn of slave revolts of the Zanj in Iraq (see below).
 Ancient Chinese texts also mention ambassadors from Java presenting the Chinese emperor with two Seng Chi (Zanji) slaves as gifts, and Seng Chi slaves reaching China from the Hindu kingdom of Sri Vijaya in Java.

 The sea off the south-eastern coast of Africa was known as the Sea of Zanj, and included the Mascarene islands and Madagascar.
 During the anti-apartheid struggle it was proposed that South Africa should assume the name Azania, to reflect ancient Zanj.

+As of 2023, the Lemba people still refer to the populations of neighboring tribes as "Zenj."